Ecological Economics MSc

 Course overview

-You’ll be taught by leading experts and academics from the School of Earth and Environment with some modules being delivered by the Leeds University Business School — both of which conduct internationally excellent research that feeds directly into the course.
+You’ll learn from leading experts and academics from the School of Earth, Environment and Sustainability with some modules from the Leeds University Business School — both of which conduct internationally excellent research that feeds directly into your programme.

-• Benefit from our globally-renowned research conducted right here in our School of Earth and Environment and Leeds University Business School.
-Our research feeds directly into the course, shaping your learning with the latest thinking in ecological economics.
+- Recognised research: Both Schools' globally-renowned research feeds directly into your course, shaping your learning with the latest thinking in ecological economics.

-• Learn to think like an expert ecological economist.
-Conduct your own individual research project as part of your course and gain experience in researching and delivering a project that focuses on a real-world problem and allows you to explore your specific interests.
+- Think like an expert ecological economist: Conduct your own research project as part of your course and gain experience in researching and delivering a project that focuses on a real-world problem, allowing you to explore your specific interests.

-• Experience excellent practical and theoretical teaching delivered by a programme team who are leading economists and social scientists from within the School of Earth and Environment and the Leeds University Business School.
+- Cross-school expertise: Experience excellent practical and theoretical teaching from expert tutors who are leading economists and social scientists within the School of Earth and Environment and the Leeds University Business School.

 On this programme, you’ll learn the main concepts and tools of ecological economics – a transdisciplinary field that seeks to understand and manage the environmental and social dimensions of economic activity.